ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 This will allow to have hot swapping of classes on the server side (to a certain extent, see [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-hotswapping.html)).

-You may also want to have hot reload of client classes, in this case you need to start the GWT Super Dev Mode.
+You may also want to hot reload client classes when you change them.
+In this case you need to start the GWT Super Dev Mode.
 But that has to be done in another terminal because we don't want to stop the Spring Boot server !

 {% highlight bash %}
 mvn gwt:run-codeserver
 {% endhighlight %}

-You can open the application project in your IDE (see configuration problems that can happen), work on the code and refresh in the browser to get live updates.
+You can open the application project in your IDE (see the chapter on configuration problems that can happen), work on the code and refresh in the browser to get live updates.

 # And now, what's next ?

-Now that you have a working starting application, you can either continue reading to get more details about what is inside the application you just created.
+Now that you have a working boostrapped application, you can either continue reading to get more details about what is inside the application you just created.
 Or you can directly jump to the [how-to](#howto) section.

 You can also read the [cookbook](cookbook/) to learn advanced and deepened techniques.